Experience and understand the creative economy, cultural policy and current best practice in professional arts

 Gain experience in the sector

-As well as work-based experience, you’ll benefit from a series of shorter encounters with arts and cultural organisations.
-You’ll have opportunities to assess current practice, and to research the wider theoretical and academic contexts of arts and cultural management today.
+As well as work-based experience, you’ll benefit from a series of shorter encounters with arts and cultural organizations.
+You’ll have opportunities to assess current practice and to research the wider theoretical and academic contexts of arts and cultural management today.

 Prepare for a career in arts management